-UoWM can create a considerable impact on local communities in Western Macedonia, should the following mission requirements be met:
+UoWM can create a considerable impact on local communities in Western Macedonia, should it foster the following mission requirements:

-- a) fostering scholarly research by exploiting both the University state-of-the-art laboratory equipment and the staff's substantial expertise, which will be further enhanced - b) leverage of research output by providing specialist ideas and proposals for new products and services - c) initiatives for research centres, investment schemes, as well as start-ups and mature enterprises - d) liaison of education with entrepreneurship, and - e) human resources retraining in Western Macedonia.
+- a) scholarly research by exploiting the University state-of-the-art laboratory equipment and staff's substantial expertise - b) leverage of research output by providing specialist ideas and proposals for new products and services - c) initiatives for research centres, investment schemes, as well as start-ups and mature enterprises - d) liaison of education with entrepreneurship, and - e) human resources retraining in Western Macedonia.

-In addition, the strategic planning of the region of Western Macedonia in the post-lignite era focuses on UoWM's substantial contribution to restructure the regional production base, and create new activities, jobs and revenue to strengthen the local and national economies.
+In addition, the strategic planning of the region of Western Macedonia in the post-lignite era focuses on UoWM's substantial contribution to restructure the regional production base, and create new activities, jobs, and revenue to strengthen the local and national economies.